Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 |---:|---:|---:|---:|
 | 10,000 | 2,037 | 7,963 | 20.37% |

-Approximately one in five customers in the dataset had churned.
+About one in five customers in the dataset had churned.

 ### Churn by country